 If students aren’t buying that, they probably wouldn’t be interested in buying Comedian, even if they could.
 Like the unpretentious child who calls out the charade in “The Emperor’s New Clothes,” a similar refrain rings out about Comedian: It’s just a banana, people!

 “Almost nobody has discussed that it is not just ‘a banana,’” New York Times art critic Jason Farago wrote.
-“It is a banana a piece of duct tape, and this is a significant difference.”
-It shows Cattelan’s “decades-long reliance on to make the obvious seem ridiculous and to deflate and defeat the pretensions of earlier art…Something to do, also, with the comic potential of bananas.”
+“It is a banana and a piece of duct tape, and this is a significant difference.”
+It shows Cattelan’s “decades-long reliance on suspension to make the obvious seem ridiculous and to deflate and defeat the pretensions of earlier art…Something to do, also, with the comic potential of bananas.”

 Perhaps the real story here is about wealth disparity, income inequality and the excesses of the rich.
 Comedian sold within walking distance of some of the most distressed neighborhoods in America.

 Billionaires Billy and Beatrice Cox, of the Bancroft family (who controlled Dow Jones and Company for a hundred years), said: “When we saw the public debate Comedian sparked about art and our society, we bought it . . . .
 It opened the floodgates and morphed into an important debate about the value we place on works of art and objects in general.”